mwaddoups/blog/_posts/2021-03-22-welcome-to-jekyll.md

 I initially considered the Prusa, but there was both a 4 week lead time and I also wanted something with a larger bed since I was wanting to build more "industrial" parts (rather than figurines).
 There is a huge modding community in these chinese printers, and many people have come up with "upgrades" (parts you can print) to improve or replace parts on the printer.
 I figured getting something that didn't work so well would teach me more about calibration, what can go wrong and what you can fix.

 In this search, I also found [this spreadsheet](https://docs.google.com/spreadsheets/d/1xEZq0ovtieAof78GG8L_DPWIoD0iHY69tpp_7Mo6ZKU/edit#gid=840841259) from the 3dp discord extremely helpful.
 This was what eventually led me to go for the Sidewinder X1.
 I won't pretend it was the most scientific choice - but essentially: I figured the larger build area wouldn't hurt, nobody seemed to have horrible things to say about them, and if I spent too much time agonizing over this choice I would never get one.

 I also found it on Banggood with money off for £275 new and shipped in a few days.
 So that helped.

 ### Early Setup

+I thought it might be helpful to note a few things that I didn't know when starting out.
+These might go on to help other people:

+1. Out of the box, the gantry (the z-axis rails) wouldn't slot nicely into the holes.
+Following an online suggestion, a simple solution for this was to loosen off a couple bolts on the top of the gantry.
+It then slotted in nicely and these could be re-tightened.
+2. I was so worried about breaking something, I didn't realise you could move the bed/extruder/z axis without any issues!
+The stepper motors aren't powered so can just be turned by hand.
+The bed and extruder you can move by hand, and to move the z-axis you can just hand-rotate the metal bearings on the back of the gantry.
+The belt will ensure that both sides are kept in line (but turning both is good practice).
+Raising the z-axis helps for plugging in the fiddly ribbon cables.
+3. Adjusting the eccentric nuts was very difficult - particularly on the bed.
+Bear in mind that these nuts are differently shaped along one rotation - so turning more than one rotation is not going to change the effect.
+The movements need to be minute and accurate and it took me a good 30 minutes to get all 3 rollers moving smoothly on the bed.
+You're looking for every wheel to move without slipping when you move the bed with your hands.
+4. If you are worried that your z-axis is too close to the bed, you can level/adjust the bed using the wheels underneath it.
+By tightening these the springs will compress and the bed level will come down.
+I found getting it out of the way made me less concerned initially when setting up.

+### Bed Levelling

+This brings me onto the next topic.
+A lot of people have reported issues with levelling on the Sidewinder X1, warped beds, etc. I think I have been quite lucky to not have had major issues.

+A good metric for the problem is the difference between the outer 4 points and the central point in terms of thickness.
+If you're using the sheet of paper method, you should be aiming for each of the four outer points to drag consistently on the sheet of paper.
+I had to go around 4 to 5 times to get this consistent.

+Then, try the center point.
+If the bed's perfectly flat it should drag the same amount.
+For me, my bed is slightly lower in the middle - so if I folded the paper once it would drag, 2 sheets of paper thick.
+Others online reported 5 sheets difference - so I feel pretty lucky.

+I then went ahead and printed the cube that was on the memory stick.
+This worked fine and came off easily!

+I'll write some more about this printer and the calibration steps I've taken in the next post.